ali-asghar-sh/ali-asghar-sh/README.md

 - 👋 Hi, I’m @ali-asghar-sh
 - 👀 I’m interested in Data Science and AI Deep Learning
-- 🌱 I’m now into cloud! especially DevSecOps!
+- 🌱 I’m now into Cloud! especially DevOps!
-- 💞️ Give me a month from May'25 and ill have some AWS certs under my belt.
+- 💞️ Give me a month from Jul'25 and ill have some AWS certs under my belt.
 - 📫 How to reach me ali.asghar.sh@live.com : do mention that you found me on GIT-hub

 <!---